Nikoleta-v3/Nikoleta-v3.github.io/_posts/2019-06-14-women-publications-in-mathematics.md

 in the field and less than 30% of all U.S. doctoral degrees in mathematics and statistics are awarded to women (<a href="https://ncses.nsf.gov/pubs/nsf19304/digest/field-of-degree-women#mathematics-and-statistics">source</a>).
 It is important to note that actions are being taken to encourage women employment in higher education and research positions in Mathematics.
+One example of this is
-One initiative is that of <a href="https://www.ecu.ac.uk/equality-charters/athena-swan/">Athena SWAN</a>.
+<a href="https://www.ecu.ac.uk/equality-charters/athena-swan/">Athena SWAN</a>
+in the UK.
 </p>

 <p style='text-align: justify;'>